ctrlplusb/react-tree-walker/README.md

 ## Introduction

-This is a extract of the implementation within the awesome [`react-apollo`](https://github.com/apollostack/react-apollo) project.
-I've come to find many use-cases for it in my own projects and want to avoid code duplication.
+Originally inspired/lifted from the awesome [`react-apollo`](https://github.com/apollostack/react-apollo) project.

+This modified version expands upon the design, making it `Promise` based, and allowing a visit by a visitor to return a `Promise`, which would subsequently delay the tree walking until the `Promise` is resolved.
+The tree is still walked in a depth-first fashion.

 With this you could, for example, perform pre-rendering parses on your React element tree to do things like data prefetching. 🤛